Assisting you if you’re experiencing domestic or family violence

 To assist use to properly understand your situation and for verification purposes, we may need to ask you questions about your circumstances and request that you provide certain material.
 Such material or information includes:

-an AVO/police report/court order/ or a letter from a domestic violence or community shelter that supports your request; and
+- an AVO/police report/court order/ or a letter from a domestic violence or community shelter that supports your request;

 Requesting an unwelcome call or message investigation